 Personal Hosting Get more information today on personal hosting for development.

 Java is the most in-demand programming language in the world with over 10 million developers and 13 billion Java-enabled devices.
 It was developed by Sun Microsystems in the 1990’s and owned by Oracle Corporation.
 Java is a simple, portable, high performance, object oriented, distributed, multithreaded and secure programming language.
 Java programs are used for cross-platform development, whether Microsoft Windows, MacOS, or Linux, so anyone can build applications for computer, mobile, even smart TV’s and the web using it.
 Java is also the language of choice amongst Android developers, the most popular mobile operating system today.
 Android applications like Angry Birds, Temple Run and Candy Crush are all written in Java.
+For more info on Java virtual machines please visit guru99.

 Apple Inc. developed Swift as the new standard programming language to replace Objective-C for app development on Apple platforms such as MacOS, iOS, WatchOS, and tvOS.
-It was made publicly available in 2014 and is much safer, faster, more flexible and easier than Objective-C. Swift can reduce the length of the code, saving time and energy so the market for it is only on the rise in the future
+It was made publicly available in 2014 and is much safer, faster, more flexible and easier than Objective-C. Swift can reduce the length of the code, saving time and energy so the market for it is only on the rise in the future.

 Summing It Up